usnistgov/FIPS201/_FIPS201/keymanagement.md

 relationship is described below:

-- Certificates containing the public key associated with an asymmetric Card Authentication private key shall conform to *Worksheet 8: Card Authentication Certificate Profile* in [PROF].
+- Certificates containing the public key associated with an asymmetric Card Authentication private key SHALL conform to *Worksheet 8: Card Authentication Certificate Profile* in [PROF].
-- Certificates containing the public key associated with a digital signature private key shall conform to *Worksheet 5: End Entity Signature Certificate Profile* in [PROF] and shall specify either the id-fpki-common-hardware or id-fpki-common-High policy of [COMMON] in the certificate policies extension.
+- Certificates containing the public key associated with a digital signature private key SHALL conform to *Worksheet 5: End Entity Signature Certificate Profile* in [PROF] and SHALL specify either the id-fpki-common-hardware or id-fpki-common-High policy of [COMMON] in the certificate policies extension.
-- Certificates containing the public key associated with a PIV Authentication private key shall conform to *Worksheet 9: PIV Authentication Certificate Profile* in [PROF].
+- Certificates containing the public key associated with a PIV Authentication private key SHALL conform to *Worksheet 9: PIV Authentication Certificate Profile* in [PROF].
-- Certificates containing the public key associated with a key management private key shall conform to *Worksheet 6: Key Management Certificate Profile* in [PROF].[^keypolicy]
+- Certificates containing the public key associated with a key management private key SHALL conform to *Worksheet 6: Key Management Certificate Profile* in [PROF].[^keypolicy]
 - Requirements for algorithms and key sizes for each type of PIV asymmetric key are given in [SP 800-78].